 11. The Portland Japanese Garden

 The Japanese Garden is one of the most outstanding places to visit in Portland.
-Cherishing its location on the Pacific Rim, Portland nurtured its growing cultural ties to Japan in the 1950s, in the aftermath of WWII.
+Cherishing its location on the Pacific Rim, Portland nurtured its growing cultural ties to Japan in the 1950s after WWII.

-The garden was initially conceived in this healing context – to nurture this connection while giving a place for Americans to experience the values of the Japanese directly.
+The garden was initially conceived in this healing context – to nurture this connection while giving a place for Americans to experience the values of the Japanese.

 The garden’s realization started in 1961.
 The Japanese professor Takuma Tomo of the Tokyo Agricultural University originally included five garden styles for the public to have a broader experience.

 The gardens opened in 1967, and in 1968 a tea house was added.
 This was constructed in Japan and shipped over in pieces to be assembled here.

 The Portland Japanese garden today has 8 different garden styles, streams and ponds, and beautiful structures.
 The garden provides a profound and serene experience and is a wonderful place to contemplate nature in any season.

 12. Outside of Portland – the Pacific Coast

 The vast and wild beaches of the Pacific Coast are a two-hour drive away, and they’re not to be missed.
 Use caution – this is a rough sea, and you won’t want to turn your back on it.